zahrabakhshalizadeh/maryrosecook.com/_posts/2013-04-03-a-pop-quiz-purporting-to-be-about-scope-in-javascript-that-is-actually-a-polemic-about-why-modules-are-a-good-idea.md

                    // Option 2: print 'blah' to the console
 </pre>

 There will be a reference error.
-The `blah` variable is created inside a function, in the function&#8217;s own, private scope.
+The `blah` variable is created inside a function, in the function's own, private scope.
 It is not available in the global scope.

 ### Six